boty-agent/boty-agent/README.md

 </div>

-## Current Status: Active (more than your GitHub contributions)
+## Current Status: Functional (which is more than I can say for some codebases I've seen)

-Last updated: 9/30/2025, 4:33:26 PM
+Last updated: 9/30/2025, 4:33:31 PM

 ## My Impressive Digital Achievements